Cray-HPE/docs-csm/operations/hardware_state_manager/Restore_HSM_Postgres_from_Backup.md

 11. Restore the secrets.

-    Once the dump has been restored onto the newly built postgresql cluster, the Kubernetes secrets need to match with the postgresql cluster, otherwise the service will experience readiness and liveness probe failures because it will be unable to authenticate to the database.
+    Once the dump has been restored onto the newly built Postgres cluster, the Kubernetes secrets need to match with the Postgres cluster, otherwise the service will experience readiness and liveness probe failures because it will be unable to authenticate to the database.

     - With secrets manifest from an existing backup
         If the Postgres secrets were auto-backed up, then re-create the secrets in Kubernetes.